Caitlyn Jenner Is the Latest Celebrity Talking About Running for Senate

 “I gotta find out where I can do a better job,” she continued.
 “Can I do a better job from the outside, kind of working the perimeter of the political scene, being open to talk to anybody?
 Or are you better off from the inside, and we are in the process of determining that.”

-Jenner, the Olympic gold medalist, reality TV star, and transgender activist, suggested she could change the face of the Republican Party.
+Jenner, the Olympic gold medalist, reality-TV star, and transgender activist, suggested she could change the face of the Republican Party.

 “The perception of the Republican Party is that they are all about rich white guys trying to make money.
 I would hope in the next generation … that we can change the perception of the Republican Party and make it the party of equality,” she said.